Applications have closed – Thanks to all who applied.

 Individual grants: to support research and writing by individual scholars.
 Could include funding for travel, research support or publication and dissemination of results.
 Maximum award: $3000.
 Apply Now

 Collaborative grants: to support research and writing by collaborative teams of IGLP alumni and/or faculty.
 Grants could include funding for convening the team, supporting research by team members or dissemination of results.
 Collaborative Teams interested in an IGLP-Santander Doha Grant can also choose to apply for funding to join us in Cambridge, June 2 – 3, 2014.
 Maximum award for all Collaborative Grants is $5000.
-Apply Now Deadline: March 15, 2014 (One application per group).
+Applications have closed – Thanks to all who applied.
+Application decisions will be announced in early April.

 Research project grants: to support sustained efforts by collaborative teams convened by IGLP faculty members to develop and disseminate new thinking aiming to renew our understanding of the Arab and Islamic traditions and/or issues of comparative and global law or policy of relevance to Qatar and the MENA region.
 Grants could include funding for conferences, workshops, translation or publication.
 Maximum award: $25,000.
 Apply Now